 At a recent meeting, the Justice Interest Group heard from Mike Myers, the City of Portland’s first community safety transition director.
 Mila Mimica, communication aide, also attended this meeting.
 Mike has been working alongside Council offices, community leaders, Portland Fire & Rescue, the Portland Police Bureau, the Portland Bureau of Emergency Management, and the Bureau of Emergency Communications to co-create a community safety strategic plan.

-• International Relations Interest Group
+• Education Interest Group

-• Behavioral Health Interest Group
+• Housing Interest Group